upstream-se/guidebook-draft/docs/motivation/recurring-challenges.md

 # Recurring Challenges

 The characteristics described in the **[Problem Space](./problem-space.md)** define the environment in which software systems exist and evolve.
-Within this environment, a set of challenges arises repeatedly across organizations, domains, and technological contexts.
+Within this environment, a set of recurring patterns of difficulty arises across organizations, domains, and technological contexts.

 These challenges are not isolated incidents or the result of individual mistakes.
 They emerge as **systemic patterns** shaped by longevity, continuous change, organizational context, multiplicity of actors, shifting boundaries, and historical accumulation.